syncfusion-content/flutter-docs/Flutter/cartesian-charts/trackball-crosshair.md

 * [`tooltipSettings.textStyle.fontSize`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/TextStyle/fontSize.html) - used to change the font size for tooltip text.
 * [`hideDelay`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/TrackballBehavior/hideDelay.html ) - used to specify disappear delay for trackball.

->**Note** The above mentioned properties are only applicable for SfCartesian types of charts.
+N> The above mentioned properties are only applicable for SfCartesian types of charts.

 {% highlight dart %}